 One of the criteria you may be thinking about as you consider graduate school is location.
 Not only will you be living, working, and studying in this area for the next 2-7 years, the location of your graduate program can also affect the kinds of resources, opportunities, and lifestyle you have at your fingertips during your years of graduate study.

-Keep reading for a close look at the top 5 reasons to go to graduate school in Dallas, Texas.
+We think Dallas is a grad student's dream city — for several reasons.
+Read on as we take a close look at the top five reasons to go to graduate school in Dallas, Texas.

 1. Find opportunities and internships at one of Dallas’ Fortune 500 companies.

 Exxon-Mobil.
 AT&T. American Airlines.
 These are just a few of the over 22 Fortune 500 companies that have chosen Dallas for their corporate headquarters.
 Drawn by the area’s excellent labor pool (read highly educated young people!), friendly tax and regulatory systems, and Dallas’ central location within the United States, these top-ranked companies become major employers in the region.

 Dallas’ concentration of Fortune 500 companies across many industries means that there are highly competitive work opportunities right in your backyard.
 No need to even leave the area!

 2. Enjoy the fastest growing economy in the United States.

 Dallas already boasts the 4th largest GDP of all metropolitan areas in the United States, and the economy continues to boom.
 Recent data indicates that between 2016-2017, Dallas had both the highest job growth rate and the most jobs added for any metropolitan area in the United States.
 One example of this — Uber recently broke ground for its new headquarters in Dallas and plans to hire 400 employees by the end of 2020 and another 4,000 by the close of 2023.